audo-ai/audo-tutorials/README.md

-# audo-tutorials
+# Audo Tutorials

-Repository containing submodules to all Audo AI Tutorials/Code Examples
+This repository contains submodules to all Audo AI Tutorials/Code Examples.
+Refer to the Audo Ai [blog page](https://audo.ai/blog) to find detailed explanations for each of these projects.

+Stay tuned for more projects!